 6.1 ANNUAL EVALUATION PRINCIPLES FOR FULL-TIME INSTRUCTIONAL

 FACULTY Annual evaluation of faculty has been mandated by the Board of Visitors.
-The evaluation system is required to be multi-sourced, to include peer review (unless this step is not part of the department’s process), and to place each faculty member on an evaluation level between 0 and 3.
+The evaluation system is required to be multi-sourced, to include peer review (unless this step is not part of the department’s process), rating each faculty member’s performance as to whether it meets, exceeds or does not meet expectations in the areas of teaching, professional activity, and service.

-0 = unsatisfactory; failure to meet minimum performance expectations.

-1 = faculty performance which meets expectations or less than one year for evaluation.
-When

-used in cases other than a faculty member who is in her/his first year at UMW, this rating implies

-that the faculty member is only barely meeting the minimum expected level of performance and

-that room for significant improvement exists.

-2 = effective; productive in meeting all goals and represents the average performance expected of

-UMW faculty.
-A rating of effective should always be interpreted in a favorable light.
+Meets expectations: the faculty member is effective, productive, and meets standards expected of all faculty.
+This rating represents the standard performance of UMW faculty.This ratingshould always be interpreted in a favorable light.

-3 = exceptional or outstanding performance; well above the effective level of expectations.
+Exceeds expectations: exceptional performance; well above the effective level of expectations

+Does not meet expectations: the faculty member fails to meet standards expected of all faculty.

 Procedures outlined in §6.2-§6.9 apply to full-time instructional faculty.
 For evaluation of

 adjunct faculty, see §6.10